jdinh-782/jdinh-782/README.md

 Hello! 👋 My name is Johnson Dinh.
 =============================

-Software Engineer @ JPMorgan Chase & Co.
+Software Engineer Intern @ JPMorgan Chase & Co.
 ----------------------------------------

 I am a rising senior studying Computer Science at UC Irvine.
 I am specializing in Intelligent Systems which is a makeup of artificial intelligence, machine learning, and data analysis.
 Other interests of mine, with regard to my field of study, include software engineering, game development, and web/app development.